You get amazing experience with a college-level science class that you can potentially get college hours for!!! Plus, by passing

 Now, who doesn't want to reach the highest level of achievement possible by using all available means?

 As this new academic year approaches, begin your studies successfully by providing your brain with the proper dietary nutrition needed to enhance concentration, thinking ability, and recall.

 A very small molecule, nitric oxide (NO), is produced in the body from the amino acids arginine and citrulline and also from the bioflavonoid antioxidants known as anthocyanins and catechins.
 Both categories are provided in ample amounts in many of the types

 of foods emphasized in my factsheets "The Maximum Mental Health Diet".
-WyzAnt clients receive a complimentary copy of this information at the first tutoring session.
-I follow these recommendations, myself, and have observed positive results daily for years.
+WyzAnt clients receive a complimentary copy of this information at the first or subsequent tutoring sessions.
+I follow these recommendations, myself, and have observed positive results

 The first part of the above title is more than just an arbitrary phrase.
 It gets right to the core of defining my very approach (as stated in my profile) toward successful tutoring in these subjects.
 One would not set out on a long road trip from a familiar

 starting point to an unfamiliar locale without having first mapped out an accurate and sequentially-detailed route.
 Likewise, this tends to be the case when solving many problems in both math and the various chemistries.
 A few specific examples will illustrate

 In algebra students are called upon to solve many different types of equations where a series of operations that are performed in the proper succession lead to an answer which must be checked for validity.
 In word problems lacking a figure students must

 correctly construct and accurately label a diagram before proceeding further.

 In geometry, 2-column proofs require establishing the appropriate starting point (the given information) and then accurately...